Separation properties of topological spaces. #

 In a regular space, if a compact set and a closed set are disjoint, then they have disjoint neighborhoods.

-Alias of SeparatedNhds.of_isCompact_isClosed
+Alias of SeparatedNhds.of_isCompact_isClosed.

 In a regular space, if a compact set and a closed set are disjoint, then they have disjoint neighborhoods.

-This technique to witness HasSeparatingCover
+This technique to witness HasSeparatingCover in regular Lindelöf topological spaces

 will be used to prove regular Lindelöf spaces are normal.

-In a (possibly non-Hausdorff) locally compact regular space, for every containment K ⊆ U
+In a (possibly non-Hausdorff) locally compact regular space, for every containment K ⊆ U of

-, there is a compact closed neighborhood L
+a compact set K in an open set U, there is a compact closed neighborhood L

-: equivalently, there is a compact closed set L
+such that K ⊆ L ⊆ U: equivalently, there is a compact closed set L such

-that K ⊆ interior L
+that K ⊆ interior L and L ⊆ U.

-In a locally compact regular space, given a compact set K
+In a locally compact regular space, given a compact set K inside an open set U, we can find

-between these sets with compact closure: K ⊆ V
+an open set V between these sets with compact closure: K ⊆ V and the closure of V is

-inside U
+inside U.

 A T₂.₅ space, also known as a Urysohn space, is a topological space

-, there are two open sets, with the intersection of closures
+where for every pair x ≠ y, there are two open sets, with the intersection of closures

-empty, one containing x
+empty, one containing x and the other y .

 Given two distinct points in a T₂.₅ space, their filters of closed neighborhoods are disjoint.